LaRaye/campaign-finance-app/README.md

 ## Code of Conduct

-Everyone interacting in the SinatraArtCollectionApp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/best_weekly_nyc_concerts_cli_gem/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RailsCampaignFiananceApp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/best_weekly_nyc_concerts_cli_gem/blob/master/CODE_OF_CONDUCT.md).